andamian/astroquery/docs/cadc/cadc.rst

 1.2.
 Get table
 ~~~~~~~~~~~~~~~~

-To get a single table
+To get a single table object

 .. code-block:: python